 Generate value change dump (VCD) file

-The To VCD File block generates a VCD file that contains information about changes to signals connected to the block's input ports and names the file with the specified file name.
+The To VCD File block generates a VCD file that logs changes to its input ports.
 You can use VCD files during design verification in the following ways:

 For comparing results of multiple simulation runs, using the same or different simulator environments